-After an exceptionally fun ride back down 125.1B to our car (wide road with lots of water bar hits), we grabbed our camping gear and headed back up.
-Despite an Colorado-original 5-minute thunder/hail storm on this second trip, we setup camp, ate dinner, and were in our sleeping bags by 7:30pm.
+After an exceptionally fun ride down 125.1B to our car (wide road with lots of water bar hits), we grabbed our camping gear and headed back up.
+Despite a class Colorado 5-minute thunder/hail storm on this second trip, we setup camp, ate dinner, and were in our sleeping bags by 7:30pm.

 Sunday morning, we left the trailhead at 3:10am.
 Yes, that is painfully early.
-As much as I talk about leaving early for the sunrise, lack of crowds, etc., the main reason is that I lack confidence in myself to do what I set out to do within a reasonable amount of time.
-I give myself plenty of buffer and thank Emerson for letting me drag him out in the dead of night.
+As much as I talk about leaving early for the sunrise, lack of crowds, etc., the main reason is that I want to give myself plenty of buffer to complete my objective.
+I thank Emerson for letting me drag him out in the dead of night.

 The first half mile to the Mt.
 Elbert trail sign can be easily ridden.
-So can the next two miles, with a little more determination, of mostly smooth dirt that persistently but gently climbs.
+So can the next two miles, with a little more determination.
+It’s mostly smooth dirt that persistently but gently climbs.

 The casualness ends around 12000 with noticeably steeper and rockier terrain.
 You’ll probably be pushing, with frequent shoves to get over baby heads, by this point.